-A study conducted by UCLA showed that only 7% of communication comes from the words that are spoken.
-The remaining 38% of communication comes from the tone of voice that is being used, and 55% comes from our body language.
-The more aware we are of what we are communicating and how to read body language, the better our communication skills will be.
-Not only do you want to make sure that you are using the right body language, but also know how to read what your significant other is saying.
+Reading body language can help you improve communication with your partner.
+A study conducted by UCLA showed that only 7% of communication may come from the words that are spoken, while 38% of communication may come from tone of voice, and 55% may come from body language.
+The more aware we are of what we are communicating and how to read body language, the better our communication skills may be.
+To learn more about body language and improve communication in your relationship, it can be beneficial to work with a licensed therapist in person or online.

 Communication In Relationships